GBoyadzhiev/legal/magic-colouring/terms-of-use.md

 Some artwork was created with the assistance of AI tools and carefully reviewed to ensure it is safe and age-appropriate.

 ## 4. User Data
-MagicColoringBook does **not** collect, store, or share any personal information from users.
+Magic Colouring does **not** collect, store, or share any personal information from users.
 See the [Privacy Policy](privacy-policy.md) for more details.

 ## 5. Liability